|As of 2/7/2023|

-Fund Objective & Investment Strategy
+Fund Objective & Investment Philosophy

+The investment objective of the Buffalo International Fund is long-term growth of capital.
 The International Fund invests primarily in equity securities of established companies that are economically tied to various countries throughout the world (excluding the U.S.).

 For purposes of the International Fund’s investments, “foreign securities” means those securities issued by companies: